New York Dental Assistant Requirements

 a.
 PATHWAY I: Pass all three components of the national DANB Certified Dental Assistant (CDA) exam : Radiation Health and Safety (RHS), Infection Control (ICE), and General Chairside (GC), or

 b.
-PATHWAY II: Pass DANB’s RHS and ICE component exams along with the New York Professional Dental Assisting (NYPDA) exam, AND
+PATHWAY II: Pass DANB’s RHS and ICE component exams along with the New York Professional Dental Assisting (NYPDA) exam, either separately or together through the New York Combination Exam: NYPDA, ICE, and RHS, AND

 6. Apply for licensure from the New York State Education Department after completing all of the above requirements.